We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Calm can help soothe negative thoughts and emotions and can be used to help lower stress, anxiety, or chronic pain.

 Calm is not a replacement for anyone experiencing symptoms of depression or moderate to severe anxiety.
-It can, however, be used in conjunction with psychotherapy and prescribed medication.
+It can, however, be used together with psychotherapy and prescribed medication.